 (b) proceedings before a tribunal established by or under a written law or a law of the Commonwealth, a State or a Territory.

-[Regulation 41 inserted in Gazette 28 Jun 2013 p.
+[Regulation 41 inserted: Gazette 28 Jun 2013 p.
 2953.]

 42. Other grounds for disclosure

 (1) If a document contains both protected information and other information, the operator is authorised to disclose the document if the protected information is omitted.